minad/marginalia/README.md

 completions.
 [Marginalia](https://en.wikipedia.org/wiki/Marginalia) are marks or annotations placed at the margin of the page of a book or in this case helpful colorful annotations placed at the margin of the minibuffer for your completion candidates.

 The annotations are added based on the completion category.
 For example `find-file` reports the `file` category and `M-x` reports the `command` category.
-You can choose between more or less detailed annotators, by setting the variable `marginalia-annotators`.
+You can choose between more or less detailed annotators, by setting the variable `marginalia-annotators` or by invoking the command `marginalia-cycle-annotators`.

 Since many commands do not report a completion category themselves, Marginalia provides a classifier system, which tries to guess the correct category based